British Ecological Society (BES) - Outreach Grants

 Description of Ideal Candidate

-Your proposal must be aimed at a non-academic audience, and all projects must clearly demonstrate direct interaction with them.
-They should also show evidence of links to the research community at regional, national and international levels, where appropriate.
+Your proposal must be aimed at a non-academic audience and all projects must provide a clear demonstration of direct interaction with them.
+They should also show evidence of links to the research community at UK, regional and international levels, where appropriate.

 Applications will NOT be considered for: